amvro23/adsorption/README.md

 ```
 ![freundlich](https://user-images.githubusercontent.com/91277572/208971538-1b98051e-b8c1-47ad-b55d-8837146c31ed.png)

-Or you can obtain all fitting isotherm models.
+Or you can obtain all isotherm fitting models.
 ```Python
 isotherm.plot_all_models()
 ```
 ![all_isotherms](https://user-images.githubusercontent.com/91277572/208971930-40142a78-459c-4e70-840b-88829d8ffe2a.png)

-You can assess the fitting of isotherm models.
+You can assess the isotherm fitting models.
 ```Python
 isotherm.assess_fit()
 ```